Astronaut | First Canadian Commander of the International Space Station

-The Space Stream at CDL-Toronto brings together astronauts, entrepreneurs, investors, and scientists from fields related to space exploration and transportation, satellite communications, and robotics.
-CDL startups work with these mentors to sharpen objectives, prioritize time and resources, raise capital, and engage with experts working on the frontiers of research.
+The Space Stream at CDL-Toronto brings together astronauts, entrepreneurs, investors, and scientists from fields related to space exploration and transportation, satellite communications, Earth observation, automation and robotics.
+CDL startups work with these mentors to sharpen objectives, prioritize time and resources, raise capital, build networks and engage with experts working on the frontiers of research.

 The startups attend five in-person objective-setting sessions between October and June.
 CDL is a non-profit organization.
 There are no fees for participation and CDL does not take any equity.
 Learn more about the CDL program.